Ipoh: Air

 The Sultan Azlan Shah Airport is the only airport in Ipoh, located near Gunung Rapat.
-Domestic and international flights are available.
-Scoot provide daily flights from Ipoh to Singapore Changi Airport while Batik Air Malaysia used to provide daily flights to Senai International Airport, serving as a link to the city of Johor Bahru.
-Penang International Airport is located 154 km north-west Ipoh, the airport provides more domestic and international destinations.
+Scoot provides daily flights from Ipoh to Singapore Changi Airport while AirAsia provides daily flights to Senai International Airport, serving as a link to the city of Johor Bahru.
+Penang International Airport is located 154 km north-west Ipoh and is more frequently used due to its wider range of domestic and international destinations.

 Education

 This is a list of schools in Ipoh, Perak.